 have opportunities to discuss what they have read with adults and peers

 In Reception and Year 1, early reading skills are taught through daily phonic sessions and reading practice sessions three times a week.
 These sessions are taught by a trained adult and the reading books are matched to their secure phonic knowledge.
 This is all complemented by the daily sharing of fiction and non-fiction books to further develop a love of reading.
+Further to this, once a week we have a shared DEAR (Drop Everything And Read) session where the older children read to the younger children which is very enjoyable for all children involved.

 Home Reading and Reading Records